leonelngande/leonelngande.github.io/_posts/2021-01-15-using-cypress-to-test-input-fields-in-a-page-prerendered-with-scully.md

 After the page is prerendered however, these tests fail due to Cypress finding more than one input element for each field, as mentioned at the beginning.

-I don't fully understand why this happens, if you do, please let me know by reach out or leave a comment so I update the post.
+I don't fully understand why this happens, if you do, please let me know by reaching out or leaving a comment so I update the post.

 To get the tests passing, I had to update them as below.